 Students enrolled in the Criminal Justice bachelor’s of science degree will be able to take advantage of the same unparalleled academic and extracurricular services that are hallmarks of the College history in Northeastern Pennsylvania.

-- The Criminal Justice bachelor’s degree will allow current students in existing related majors including Criminal Justice and Criminal Justice – Police to complete their associate degree and transfer directly into the bachelor’s degree program in Fall 2017.
+- The Criminal Justice bachelor’s degree will allow current students in existing related majors to complete their associate degree and transfer directly into the bachelor’s degree program.

 - Flexible scheduling including Summer Session and Intersession courses can accelerate your path to graduation.
 Some students will be able to earn their bachelor’s degree in just three years at Lackawanna.